 One of my favorite exercise apps is Couch to 5K.
 If you haven’t been active in awhile, it helps start you at a slow pace, and increases intensity when your body is ready for it.
 The free eight-week program gives users three workouts per week and gets you ready for your local run whether it be a spring shamrock race, fall turkey trot or summertime 4th of July road race.

 Have a favorite healthy living app of your own?
-We encourage you to share in the comments below!
 Also, be sure to check out the Seattle Sutton blog for other tips to help you achieve your weight loss goals!